-Where we were, as unbelievers, being ruled by the powers of darkness, we were going about doing the will of the evil one.
-But now, by God’s grace, we have been moved into the kingdom of light, into the kingdom of the Son.
+As unbelievers, we were being ruled by the powers of darkness.
+We were going about doing the will of the evil one.
+But now, by God’s grace we have been moved into the kingdom of light, into the kingdom of the Son.

 Jesus is the King of the Kingdom.

 Jesus' three offices.
 As Prophet, He is the mouthpiece of God and represents God to man.
 As Priest, He represents man to God and restores fellowship between them by offering Himself as the sacrifice that removed the sin of those saved.
 As King, He rules over His kingdom.
 By virtue of Christ creating all things, He has the right to rule.